-In our 13 or so years of ceilidh'ing, we've called to literally any imaginable crowd!
-From calling to 400 conference-goers who had never done a ceilidh before, running a ceilidh for a Russian wedding where English was definitely not the first language of most guests, and getting a roomful of 250+ Glasgow University international freshers ceilidh'ing together, alongside ceilidhs in France, Italy, and Spain, we are perhaps the most experienced band at getting people who've never even heard of a ceilidh before up and onto the floor.
+In our 14 or so years of ceilidh'ing, we've called to literally any imaginable crowd!
+From calling to 400 conference-goers who had never done a ceilidh before, running a ceilidh for a Russian wedding where English was definitely not the first language of most guests, and getting a roomful of 250+ Glasgow University international freshers ceilidh'ing together, alongside ceilidhs in France, Italy, and Spain: we are perhaps the most experienced band at getting people who've never even heard of a ceilidh before up and onto the floor.

 In the wedding setting, we so often play for crowds where only half the number have done a ceilidh before - this makes it really fun!
 Again, we keep everything relaxed, informal, and clear, and we definitely don't repeat things too often either - crowds are there to dance, not to listen to our voices bleating on!

-We really care about everyone having a good time, so we're always adapting the calling to suit the crowd - over our years together, we've seen it all, so we're really experience at ensuring everyone has a great time.
+We really care about everyone having a good time, so we're always adapting the calling to suit the crowd - over our years together, we've seen it all, so we're really experienced at ensuring everyone has a great time.

 The general format for calling would be: